thumbnail

 Structure

-This cookbook currently consists of two notebooks that access, regrid, and visualize the ARCO ERA-5 repository.
+This cookbook currently consists of multiple notebooks that access, regrid, and visualize the ARCO ERA-5 repository.
+Additionally we cover a section on how to preprocess and create ARCO files.

 Additional notebooks will follow.